piresrui/statusBot/README.md

 * Poll retrieves the status from all configured services
     * Optional arguments:
         * -\-only        :   Tells poll to only probe provided services
-        * -\-excludes    :   Tells poll to not probe provided services
+        * -\-exclude    :   Tells poll to not probe provided services

 * This function iterates over the data in the *config.json* file, makes a request to the specified API, stores the information in the local storage and prints the output for the user.